wendellpiez/XMLLunchbox/README.md

 The Lunchbox setup comes with a small demonstration application along with a simple Hello World application (meant for editing and testing).
 These appear at the page http://localhost:8984/XMLLunchbox.
 To experiment, edit or alter them, see the files in the `webapp` directory.

+At least one of these demonstrations is likely to be non-trivial (computationally and in other respects).
+What you see will depend on circumstances -- while this stack is secure and no information is shared with anyone.
+Browse to the page and reload it a few times.
+Web developers in particular might be interested to know there is no Javascript.

 BaseX's RestXQ interfaces, which these demonstrations use, are [documented on the BaseX wiki](http://docs.basex.org/wiki/RESTXQ "BaseX RestXQ docs")

 Beyond this, there is nothing yet to "use": the Lunchbox is empty.
-It is up to you to fill it with tasty treats.
+It is up to you to fill it with tasty treats of your own.

 #### Extending the application suite